 Soak in the local culture: Saturdays from May through October, downtown Hillsboro is transformed into an open-air market when the Hillsboro Farmers’ Market takes over Main Street from 8 a.m. until 1:30 p.m.
 As one of the longest-running farmers markets in the northwest, the Hillsboro Farmers’ Market hosts more than 100 vendors, each selling freshly picked produce, artisan goods, and more.
 Grab a bite to eat and enjoy the live entertainment in the entertainment pavilion.

 Shop tax-free: After perusing the booths at the farmers market, stop into the shops along Main Street for a dose of tax-free shopping.
 Main Street features boutiques selling an array of items from antiques and jewelry to home and garden goods and toys.

 Revisit history: The Washington County Museum is a hidden gem.
-The museum’s mission is to bring to life the history of the diverse cultures that define the Tualtin Valley.
+The museum’s mission is to bring to life the history of the diverse cultures that define the Tualatin Valley.
 Exhibits explore the collective cultures of the regions, including “Americans All: The Bracero Program in Washington County,” which explores the first recorded influx of Mexican immigrants into Washington County, to “This Kalapuya Land,” which celebrates the history of the Atfalati band of Native Americans.